FoxoTech/methylcheck/README.md

 ```

-### Bead Array Controls Reporter
+### BeadArray Controls Reporter

-This is a clone of Illumina's Windows software, Bead Array Controls Reporter.
+This is a clone of Illumina's Windows software, BeadArray Controls Reporter.
 This generates
 a color-coded excel document showing any irregularities with array processing.
 We've added some enhancements to the output, such as matching the [M]ale or [F]emale in the Sex/Gender column of your sample sheet with the predicted sex from the data, and an overall `result` column that gives an `OK|FAIL|MARGINAL` based on the battery of tests.
 But you can still generate an exact match of the Illumina excel document output using the `--legacy` option.

 Example command line usage: `python -m methylcheck controls -d <file location>`